How to Help: Yourself and Others

 Students can make an appointment by going to the Monroe Park Campus (University Student Commons, Room 238) or MCV Campus (VMI Building, Room 412).

-The University Health Center provides services including emergency contraception, antibiotics to prevent infection, and physical exams and other services.
+Student Health Services provides services including emergency contraception, antibiotics to prevent infection, and physical exams and other services.
 Staff also treats students who are experiencing difficulty sleeping, anxiety, or depression.
 In addition, they can provide access to other resources, including referrals to on- and off-campus support services.

 If a student no longer feels safe in their current living situation, the Well’s confidential advocates can assist students with a variety of housing options depending on their specific circumstances.